Overview

 Config & Storage

-Work with ConfigMaps, Secrets, PVCs, and StorageClasses.
+Work with ConfigMaps, Secrets, PVCs, PersistentVolumes, StorageClasses, and Namespaces.

 RBAC